 Great design gives purpose.

-Thoughtful, enduring, and planned with intention—Seahaus creates spaces for the way you live.
+Seattle-based Seahaus creates architecture for the way you live.

-Design for every day
+Architecture for every day

 Each Seahaus project reflects the owner.
 We apply expertise, adaptability, and creativity to each design, ensuring that every detail—from materials to layout—enhances both beauty and practicality.